Long read

 Hannah Brocke – CSO and Co-Founder, PlanBlue

 Seagrasses are submerged plants that form dense underwater meadows.
 As marine angiosperms, they produce flowers and seed-bearing fruits.
 In fact, seagrasses are the only flowering plants on the planet that can thrive in seawater.
+They are a vital part of our seas, supporting healthy marine life.

 Carbon sequestration superstar